-Change the landscape by rethinking your plant pots.
+Change the landscape in grassless garden ideas by rethinking your plant pots.
 Move freestanding pots to create a more curated display, that will fill any empty gaps on the patio to add greenery and colour.

 Elevate smaller pots on side tables and plant stands to gain a different perspective, adding depth to the overall feel of the planting arrangement.
 A cluster of potted plants surrounding a seating area is a great way to make the experience of sitting outdoors feel more immersive.

 20. Paint your garden buildings

 Winter can take its toll on garden buildings.
 Use the free time now to check sheds and greenhouses, making sure they are still in good stead.
 ‘A fresh lick of paint and regular ventilation now the weather is improving will help your garden buildings and plants within them stay healthy,’ advise the experts.